davidgriesel/02_flu_risk_forecasting/README.md

 <br><br>

 ## Data
-This analysis uses publicly available data sourced from the **Centres for Disease Control and Prevention (CDC)** and the **US Census Bureau** that cover the period 2009 to 2017.
-The data was provided by **CareerFoundry** as part of their Data Analytics Course.
+This analysis uses publicly available data sourced from the Centers for Disease Control and Prevention (CDC) and the US Census Bureau, covering the period 2009 to 2017.
+The data was provided by CareerFoundry as part of their Data Analytics programme.

 - [**Influenza-related deaths**](https://coach-courses-us.s3.amazonaws.com/public/courses/da_program/CDC_Influenza_Deaths_edited.xlsx) - Number of deaths by location, time, and age.
 - [**Population**](https://coach-courses-us.s3.amazonaws.com/public/courses/data-immersion/A1-A2_Influenza_Project/Census_Population_transformed_202101.csv) - Number of people by location, time, age, and gender.